Space to Grow

 - Calories - how much raw energy they provide

 - Nutrition - how much nutrition (vitamins, minerals, proteins, etc) they provide

-- Fun - how versatile, unusual, and well-liked this crop is.
+- Credits - versatile, unusual, and well-liked crops earn more money.

 - Work Required - how much work is required for one square compared to other crops